 COVID-19 (Coronavirus) Pandemic

-We are taking our clients’ and staffs safety seriously and applying the government recommendations provided to minimize the risk of infection at our clinic as follows:-
+We are taking our clients’ and staff’s safety seriously and applying the government recommendations provided to minimise the risk of infection at our clinic as follows:-

-- Staff and visitors must use the hand. sanitiser provided upon entry to the clinic
+- Staff and visitors are asked to use the hand sanitiser provided upon entry to the clinic.

-- Chairs in the waiting area have been placed 1.5 meters apart.
+- Chairs in the waiting area have been placed 1.5 metres apart.